 It also makes sure that there are no duplicates created by skipping on detection.
 The software can even recover lost music when your device isn’t capable of identifying songs.
 The main downside here is that Media SOS only supports Windows (not version 8.1 for now).
 It’s priced at $19.99 for a single license and a trial version is being offered.

-Last on our apps like Sharepod lineup is the one of the most recommended management tools, CopyTrans, which presents itself as an all-in-one solution for the iPhone, iPad and iPod.
+Last on our apps like Sharepod lineup is one of the most recommended management tools, CopyTrans, which presents itself as an all-in-one solution for the iPhone, iPad and iPod.
 This software supports the latest models and it’s also compatible with iOS 7.
-You’ll be able to backup your entire device to a PC and even retain details such as artwork, playlists, ratings and play counts.
+You’ll be able to back up your entire device to a PC and even retain details such as artwork, playlists, ratings and play counts.

 Content can be directly imported into iTunes and there’s an option to copy applications as well.
 The app even lets you edit ID3 tags, add missing album art and preview music or videos through the integrated player.

 So these are our recommended Sharepod alternatives that range from simple utilities to all-in-one management solutions for your iDevices.
 We’d like to know which of these work best for you and if you’ve got any suggestions for the roster, feel free to share them with us.
 You might also want to check out these honorable mentions, namely EphPod, DeTune and iStonsoft’s iPad, iPhone and iPod to Computer/Mac.